 Anxiety is the type of condition that changes your body chemistry dramatically.
-Those changes can have a very real effect on the way that you feel, and one common problem is some type of head pain.
+Those changes can have a very real effect on the way that you feel, and one common problem is some type of headache.

-Head pain can refer to any type of discomfort – from headaches, to migraines, to unusual sensations in the head – and while some of them are unusual, all of them can be related to anxiety.
+Headache can refer to any type of discomfort – from typical headaches to unusual sensations in the head – and a variety of them can be related to anxiety.

-Pain in the head and neck is a very real problem when you're suffering from anxiety, and there are actually many different reasons for head pain.
-Of course, headaches are rarely the only symptom, so make sure you've taken my anxiety test now to get a better idea of what symptoms matter and what don't.
+Pain in the head and neck is a very real problem when you're suffering from anxiety, and there are actually many different reasons for them.

-There are several potential causes for head pain.
+There are several potential causes for headaches.
 Just a few include:

-- Triggered Migraines – Stress and anxiety are known to trigger migraine headaches, and migraine headaches can cause a considerable amount of pain.
+- Triggered Migraines Stress and anxiety are known to trigger migraine headaches, and they can be quite severe.
 Migraines can be extremely problematic with anxiety because they have a tendency to lead to further problems with concentration, vision, and more, all of which may increase further anxiety.

-- Tension Headaches – Stress also creates tension headaches.
-Tension headaches are headaches caused by tensing of the muscles in the face and neck, as well as pressure in certain nerves as a result teeth clenching.
+- Tension Headaches Stress also creates tension headaches.
+Tension headaches are headaches caused by tensing of the muscles in the face and neck as well as teeth clenching.
 Tension headaches tend to be in the temples, but can be in other parts of the head as well.

-Head pain is simply very common, and it comes in all shapes and sizes.
+Headache is very common, and it comes in all forms.
 Some people report shooting pains.
 Others report dull pains.
 Others report a feeling as though a bubble is in the back of your head.
-Head problems are very common, and in some cases they can cause more anxiety.

 Most discomfort in the head caused by anxiety is treated as though the person didn't have anxiety.
 For example, migraines respond well to migraine medications, even though the migraine itself was due to your anxiety.
 Treating headaches as a separate issue is usually enough to find relief from the pain.